 See the SGI UV 1000 System User's Guide for information on configurations that are supported for system partitioning.
 The SGI Altix UV 1000 system sizes range from 2 to 128 blades (16 to 2048 cores) in a single system image (SSI).
 See Figure 2-1 on page 13.
+The SGI Altix UV 100 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 16 to 768 Intel processor cores as a cache-coherent single system image (SSI).

-The maximum number of processor cores in an SSI is 2048.
+For Altix UV 1000 systems, the maximum number of processor cores in an SSI is 2048.
 The following describe the minimum and maximum metrics within an SSI: